FINANCIAL SERVICES GUIDE

 bdhSterling confirms that it has arrangements in place to ensure it continues to maintain Professional Indemnity insurance in accordance with s.912B of the Corporations Act 2001 (as amended).
 Our Professional Indemnity insurance, subject to its terms and conditions, provides indemnity up to the Sum Insured for bdhSterling and our representatives/employees, in respect of our authorisations and obligations under our Australian Financial Services Licence.
 This insurance will continue to provide such coverage for any representative/employee, who has ceased work with bdhSterling for a minimum of 7 years from the date of ceasing the relationship.

-We are committed to providing quality advice to our clients.
+our clients.
 This commitment extends to providing accessible complaint resolution mechanisms for our clients.
 If you have any complaint about the service provided to you, you should take the following steps:

 - Contact your adviser and tell them about your complaint.